Maya astronomy: Eclipses

 The Dresden Codex pages 51 and 58 are an eclipse table.
 The table contains a warning of all solar and most lunar eclipses.
 It does not specify which ones will be visible in the Maya area.
 The length of the table is 405 synodic lunations (439.5 draconic months, about 33 years).
 It was meant to be recycled and has a periodic correction scheme.
 The starting date is in the eighth century and has corrections allowing it to be used up to the eighteenth century.
 The table also relates eclipses and lunar phenomena to the cycles of Venus, possibly Mercury and other celestial and seasonal phenomena.
+Such a table let the Maya predict when an eclipse would occur somewhere, though the eclipse seen from their place could not actually be predicted by the codex.

 An eclipse can occur when the Moon's orbit crosses the ecliptic.
 This happens twice a year and is referred to as the ascending or descending node.
 An eclipse can occur during a period 18 days before or after an ascending or descending node.
 This is an Eclipse season.
 Three entry dates in the Dresden Codex eclipse table give the eclipse season for November – December 755.